 Those who have atherosclerosis are at risk of cholesterol emboli.
 This includes patients with ischaemic heart disease or peripheral vascular disease, as well as those with risk factors such as diabetes, high blood pressure, smoking, obesity, older age, and high levels of cholesterol in the blood.

-Over one-third of patients experience skin symptoms including livedo reticularis, gangrene, cyanosis (‘blue toe syndrome’ secondary to lack of oxygenated blood supply), ulceration, painful red nodules, and purpura (purple patches).
+The skin is affected in over one-third of patients resulting in livedo reticularis, gangrene, cyanosis (‘blue toe syndrome’ secondary to lack of oxygenated blood supply), ulceration, painful red nodules, and purpura (purple patches).

 Cholesterol fragments blocking blood vessels to other organs may result in specific symptoms and signs:

 Non-specific symptoms such as fever, myalgia (muscle ache), headache, and weight loss may be present.
-Interestingly, neither myocardial infarction (heart attack) nor stroke are typical manifestations of this syndrome.
+Myocardial infarction (heart attack) and stroke do not usually result from cholesterol emboli.

 What investigations are helpful to make the diagnosis?

 A high index of suspicion is required especially in a patient with known atherosclerosis who has developed the typical skin changes, kidney failure, abdominal pain or diarrhoea, following a vascular procedure.

 Definitive diagnosis is made from a skin biopsy or a biopsy of other involved tissue.
 The biopsy should show diagnostic cholesterol crystals or clefts within the blood vessel wall, along with thrombi (blood clots).
 The clefts are spaces left by the crystals that have been washed out by the tissue fixation.